 King Saul was technically Israel’s first king.
 He came to power after a bloody and tumultuous period in Israel’s history, when the people were governed by various tribal chieftains, called “Judges.”
 An account of this period can be found in the Book of Judges, which tracks the progressive moral corruption of the Israelites and their leaders after the death of Joshua.
-You can read more on that topic here.
 With no centralized government and two hundred years of poor leadership, this was a period of political and social upheaval.
 The Israelite people were looking for a savior who could end the strife that had marred their nation’s landscape for generations.
 They needed a king, but what kind?

-Next, Samuel delivers a famous warning to the Israelite people (1 Sam 8:11-22), he then anoints Saul as the first king of Israel (1 Sam 9), giving the Israelites what they desired.
+Next, Samuel delivers a famous warning to the Israelite people (1 Samuel 8:11-22), giving the Israelites what they desired.

 Saul was not a great king, nor was he even a good man.
-He was deeply flawed, and the entire first half of Samuel is dedicated to a character study about his failures.
+He was deeply flawed.
+The entire first half of Samuel is dedicated to a character study about his failures.
 When reading through Samuel, you might have a tendency to become critical or judgemental of Saul at times; you’ll probably feel sorry for him at times too.
-But slow down, and be honest with yourself.
+But slow down and be honest with yourself.
 If you’re open-minded, you’ll realize you likely have more in common with Saul than you’d care to admit.
-The whole point of exploring Saul’s failures is to warn us, so we don’t repeat his mistakes.
+The whole point of exploring Saul’s failures is to warn us so we don’t repeat his mistakes.

-1 Samuel offers up a number of vignettes, some seemingly small, some big, that examine the missteps by Saul (see 1 Sam 13-15).
+First Samuel offers up a number of vignettes, some seemingly small, some big, that examine Saul’s missteps (see 1 Samuel 13-15).
 You might wonder if God being overly hard on Saul is just an intentional creation of sympathy by the narrator.
 Well, yes.
 He wants us to feel sorry for him, so that we begin to see ourselves in him and learn our lesson through him.

 In essence, Saul’s root character flaw is self-exaltation and self-deception.
 He thinks he knows better than everyone else, including God.
 The biggest tragedy is that he’s not even aware of it.
 The story shows he is completely blind to his arrogance and always believes he’s in the right.